Complete guide to checking absconding status online, removing a false report, and avoiding absconding cases under UAE labor law

 Can I Work for Another Employer During an Absconding Dispute?

 Working for another employer while your absconding case is pending would compound your legal problems and potentially result in criminal charges.
-Until your work permit status is resolved—either through cancellation of the absconding report and proper transfer, or through resolution of your previous employment—you cannot legally work in the UAE.
+Until your work permit status is resolved, either through removal of the absconding report and proper transfer, or through resolution of your previous employment, you cannot legally work in the UAE.
 Focus on resolving the dispute through MOHRE channels before seeking new employment.

 What Documents Should I Keep to Protect Against False Absconding Claims?